19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) the charter of any foreign ship to any person where such ship is used by the person for towage and salvage operations carried out outside the limits of the port of Singapore.

-(2) The exemption shall be for such period not exceeding 10 years as the Minister may specify in approving each case, except that the Minister may extend the period so specified for such further periods, not exceeding 10 years at any one time, as he thinks fit.
+(2) The exemption shall be for such period not exceeding 10 years as the Minister may specify, except that the Minister or such person as he may appoint may extend the period so specified for such further periods, not exceeding 10 years at any one time, as he thinks fit.

 (3) In determining the amount of the income of an approved international shipping enterprise which is exempted under this section, the allowances provided for in sections 16, 17, 18, 19, 19A, 20, 21, 22 and 23 —